stellar/stellar-core/src/ledger/readme.md

 It is there to link the sequence of ledgers as previously described.

 ###The hash of the transaction set from SCP
-This direclty links consensus messages to the chain as what consensus signs includes the transaction set.
+This directly links consensus messages to the chain as what consensus signs includes the transaction set.

 The transaction set is what was used as input to the transaction engine to transition a ledger to the next.

-###The hash of the list of result for each transaction
+###The hash of the list of results for each transaction
 This data is not stricly speaking necessary for validating the chain, but makes it easier for entities to validate the result of a given transaction without having to replay and validate the entire ledger state.